hnwtay/girls-in-hockey/README.md

-All data is publicly available on https://www.usahockey.com/membershipstats Data sets were downloaded in pdf format then relevant tables extracted and compiled using Okular and Microsoft Excel.
+All data is publicly available on https://www.usahockey.com/membershipstats <br>
+Data sets were downloaded in pdf format then relevant tables extracted and compiled using Okular and Microsoft Excel.
 All processing and analysis was performed in Jupyter Notebooks using Python.